johnjago/johnjago.com/content/about.md

 type: "page"
 ---

-Hi there, I’m John.
+Hi, my name is John.

-I like creating things on the web, reading books, and taking long walks in nature.
+I enjoy crafting software, writing, reading [books](https://stack.app/u/john/books), and taking long walks.

-I have a deep appreciation for [craft](/craft/), and I’m always looking to connect with like-minded people.

-## Contact

 Want to say hello?
-I’d be happy to hear from you!
-Send an email to jc@johnjago.com.
+I’d be happy to hear from you! jc@johnjago.com

 ## Elsewhere

-You can find me on [Are.na](https://www.are.na/john-jago), [Stack](https://stack.app/u/john/books), and [GitHub](https://github.com/johnjago).
+You can find me on [Are.na](https://www.are.na/john-jago) and [GitHub](https://github.com/johnjago).

 ## 你会中文吗？